 Once you have SSH’d into the bastion host, you can SSH directly into other instances using their private IP addresses.
 Other than SSH’ing, you may want to inspect a database or Redis from the command line.
 Setting up a bastion host just gives you a safer place to do these things rather than exposing multiple EC2 instances, or even worse, exposing services like RDS to the broader internet.

 If you want to go the extra mile, use public and private subnets to restrict which resources can even be allowed to access the internet.
-Leveraging private subnets will help you determine which resources exposed to being accessed.

 There are some other cool things you can do to beef up your security picture

 GitSecrets is a really cool tool for helping you monitor and guard against sensitive passwords being checked into your repos.
 It’s primarily used as a CI tool, but is great to even run once on your repo to make sure no one has checked any secrets in to the git history by accident… which you know someone probably has ;)

 Security Monkey is a really great and interesting project by Netflix.
 It can attach to your AWS or GCP instance to give you feedback on your current cloud security picture and track it with ongoing monitoring.
 Another really cool feature they rolled out is a GitHub integration that monitors your organization.